-For months, ROOTING lived through walks, conversations, and quiet moments in nature.
+For months, ROOTING existed through walks, conversations, and quiet moments in nature.
 It took shape through practice rather than design, through presence rather than visuals.
-The logo only appeared later, when there was enough lived experience for the form to grow from something real.
+The logo came later, only after there was enough lived experience for its form to grow from something real.

-When I began shaping the logo, I returned to the idea of a stamp.
-In Japanese and Chinese traditions, a family or name stamp is a mark of identity, intention, and belonging.
-It is pressed only when something is ready to be named.
-The ROOTING mark was conceived in that same spirit, as a seal that honours what had already taken root.
+As I began shaping the logo, I returned to the idea of a seal.
+In Chinese tradition, a name seal is a mark of identity, pressed only when something is ready to be named.
+The ROOTING mark was conceived in that same spirit: not as the beginning of the journey, but as a quiet acknowledgement of what had already taken root.

 The form of the mark grew from the word ROOTING itself, with the letters softened into organic shapes rather than spelled out.
 Like roots beneath the soil, some elements are visible, while others are held in space.
 The name is present, but quietly so.